TriBITSPub/TriBITS/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

 ``<Project>_ENABLE_DEVELOPMENT_MODE=ON`` is to assert the existence of TriBITS package directories.
 In development mode, the failure to find a package directory is usually a programming error (i.e. a miss-spelled package directory name).
-But in a tarball release of the project, package directories may be purposefully missing (see `Creating a tarball of the source tree`_) and must be ignored.
+But in a reduced tarball release of the project, package directories may be purposefully missing (see `Creating a tarball of the source tree`_) and must be ignored.

 When building from a reduced source tarball created from the development sources, set::